Are Green Cleaning Products Really Green?

 As concern for the environment and home safety increases, consumers are demanding non-toxic cleaning solutions more than ever before.
-Jumping on the environmental bandwagon, more cleaning product manufacturers declare that they use "green" ingredients and boast "safe for the environment" on their labels.
-Consumers trying to do the right thing may buy a product based on hype and false labeling - and not on the facts.
-While it may take some time to conduct research on which products really are green and which are the imposters, here is some information you may find helpful:
+Jumping on the environmental bandwagon, many cleaning product manufacturers declare that they use "green" ingredients and boast "safe for the environment" on their labels.
+Consumers trying to do the right thing may buy a product based on hype and false labeling -- and not on the facts. here is some information you may find helpful in figuring out which products really are green and which are the impostors:

 Check the Material Safety Data Sheet for the Product

 Since many cleaning products do not include labels with a list of ingredients, consumers can check the Material Safety Data Sheets (MSDS) website to learn more about the products.

 If a product's ingredients read like a Who's Who of gibberish, you probably don't want to spread it around your home or let your loved ones breathe it.
 One of the common cleaning products that claims to be non-toxic, but has a questionable pedigree, is Simple Green.

 According to a study conducted by Women's Voices for the Earth (WVE), some of the purportedly non-toxic Simple Green products, manufactured by Sunshine Makers, contain 2-butoxyethanol.
 The Simple Green website states, "Our Mission: As a socially responsible company, Sunshine Makers, Inc. is committed to being the worldwide market leader, providing quality, environmentally safer cleaning products."